Poopogen/Model_Hyperparameter_Optimization_System_2020/README.md

 # Auto-Optimization_System_2020
 This repository features a system designed to simplify and automate hyperparameter tuning for machine learning models.
 Users can plan and select hyperparameters for time-series model training, avoiding the need to repeatedly enter commands when making changes.
+This system is ideal for researchers and engineers seeking an efficient solution for model training, evaluation, and explainability.

 ## System Features:
 * Streamlined Training Process: Customize and train models efficiently without redundant manual inputs.